 Vacation (Annual Leave) Payment

 If an employee transfers to another State of Texas agency with no break in service and is in a vacation eligible position at the new agency, the vacation (annual leave) balance will be transferred to the other agency.
 In order to be eligible for payment of unused vacation, the employee must meet the following requirements:

-- They must have six months continuous service with the State of Texas.
+- They must have six months continuous service at any agency with the State of Texas.

 - They must have separated from university employment.